rtmigo/dmk_py/README.md

 # Under the hood

-- Entries are encrypted really well
+- Entries are encrypted
 - Number of entries cannot be determined
 - It is impossible to identify the file format without knowing a codename

 ## Entries obfuscation

-The vault file stores all data within multiple fixed-size blocks.
+The storage file stores all data within multiple fixed-size blocks.

 Small entries are padded so they become block-sized.
 Large entries are split and padded to fit into multiple blocks.
 In the end, they are all just a lot of